ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 2. Once installation is complete, open your terminal by searching for `terminal` if you are on Mac or `cmd` if you're on Windows.
 The terminal is where your CanaryMod server will run while playing Minecraft.
 Type the command
 `java` and hit the return key.
 If you see the response below, it means Java has been installed successfully in your computer and the terminal can now recognize Java based commands. <img width="827" alt="java" src="https://cloud.githubusercontent.com/assets/7483633/13989096/4ab4ef88-f128-11e5-925c-5b4c0a8bb35b.png">

 3. Download CanaryMod from the following link http://scriptcraftjs.org/download/latest/ and Scriptcraft from the following link http://scriptcraftjs.org/download/latest/scriptcraft-3.2.0/.
 After downloading the files, rename the CanaryMod file as `canary.jar` (Trust me, this will make your life much easier in the future).

 4. Create a folder called `Canary` and copy your `canary.jar` and `scriptcraft.jar` files into the folder.

-5. While in your new `Canary` folder, double click your `canary.jar` file.
+5. In your new `Canary` folder, double click your `canary.jar` file.
 This will initialize all the necessary folders and files to run CanaryMod on your computer.
 Move your `scriptcraft.jar` file to the `plugins` folder that has been created.

-Start the CanaryMod server, then once it has started up, stop it by typing 'stop'.
-If you go to the CanaryMod folder (see step 1) you should see some new files and subfolders.

-Download the latest version of the ScriptCraft Mod.
-Then copy the ScriptCraft.jar file to the plugins folder (This folder won't be created until you run CanaryMod for the first time (see previous step).

-Start up the CanaryMod server again (see instructions for starting the server).

-In the CanaryMod command window type op {your_username} and hit enter, replacing {your_username} with your own minecraft username.
-This will give you operator access meaning you can perform more commands than are normally available in Minecraft.
-You should make yourself a server operator (Server operators have full privileges for the server) permanently by editing the ops.txt file and adding your username (one username per line).

-In the CanaryMod command window type js 1 + 1 and hit enter.
-You should see > 2 .

-...
-Congratulations!
-You just installed your own Minecraft Server with the ScriptCraft Mod and are now ready to begin programming in Minecraft.
+6. In the `Canary` folder, open the `eula.txt` file with any text editor.
+Find the line that has the value `false` and change it to `true`.

+7. Okay! we're almost there.
+In order to build our mods in peace, we want to configure our world to be flat and play in creative mode.
+Go to `config/worlds/default` and open `default_NORMAL.cfg` with any text editor.
+Change the following lines to > world-type=FLAT >generate-structures=false >pvp=false >gamemode=1